ZerdBG3/RAW/Features.md

   - Level 2: Wild Shape Giant Badger changes to attacks and movements
   - Level 2 (Circle of the Moon): Polar Bear is replaced with Brown Bear, visual and stat wise
 * Ranger:
+  - Level 1: Hunter's Mark counts as a separate damage entry and can critically strike
   - Level 3 (Hunter): Colossus Slayer correctly deals bonus damage on offhand attacks
 * Rogue:
   - Level 1: Sneak Attack is a toggable passive which works on any weapon attack you hit in the turn (including offhand attacks), still obeying to the Sneak Attack rules
-  - Level 2: Cunning Action gives Hide and Disengage (besides Dash) as bonus actions as well
+  - Level 2: Cunning Action gives Hide as a bonus action (in addition to Dash and Disengage)
-  - Level 3 (Thief): Fast Hands no longer provides an extra Bonus Action - instead, receives Help as a Bonus Action
+  - Level 3 (Thief): Fast Hands no longer provides an extra Bonus Action - instead, it gives Help as a possible Cunning Action (bonus action)
   - Level 3 (Thief): Second-Story Work now replaces Jump for a Dexterity-based version
 * Wizard:
   - Level 1 (Abjuration School): Arcane Ward subsequent abjuration casts after the first of the day provides the correct `2*Spell Level THP`

 ## Actions
 * Hide and Shove are actions (from bonus actions)
-* Introduces Disengage, Dodge and Shove (to Prone) as actions to player characters (single spell container)
+* Introduces Dodge and Shove (to Prone) as actions to player characters (single spell container)
-* Jump only costs Movement, but can't be used while Threatened (Flanked), unless the character Disengages first.
-Can only be used once per turn.
+* Removes Bonus Action Cost from Jump, but can only be used once per turn
 * Shove's push range is reduced to `1.5 m` (from `4 m`)
-* Help stabilizes the target (Medicine `DC 10`), and the stabilized character is healed once out of combat
+* Help stabilises the target (Medicine `DC 10`), and the stabilised character is healed once out of combat

 ## Spells
 * False Life provides `1d4+4 THP` instead of `7 THP` (plus `5` per spell slot above first) and ends with a Short Rest
-* Goodberry provides 10 berries, each healing `1 HP` (and providing `Satiated`, if using DnDon't Starve)
+* Goodberry provides 10 berries, each healing `1 HP`
-* Hold Person correctly allows a Saving Throw on `Turn End` instead of `Turn Start`
-* Hex and Hunter's Mark correctly deals bonus damage on offhand attacks and end with a Short Rest
+* Hex and Hunter's Mark reapplication period end with a Short Rest
 * Produce Flame is a spell container, with instant attacking as an option (QoL and fixes for Wisdom scaling)
 * Searing Smite is a Shout/Concentration spell that requires concentration to both the initial hit application and the damage per turn effect
+* Fixes Spike Growth damage description

 ## Hit Dice
 * Short Rest puts the characters in a standby mode and provides them with 2 new spells